opeik/tekken-handbook/Basics/Hit-Ranges.md

 To stop this neutral guard break nonsense from occurring in the first place, active guard instead by holding
 <img class="icon" src="/assets/img/bh.svg">.
-Active guarding blocks attacks in situations where neutral guard won't, for example, in the While Standing stance.
+Active guard blocks attacks in situations where neutral guard won't, for example, in the While Standing stance.
 In While Standing, neutral guarding won't block any attacks whereas active guarding will.